 Shipping and discount codes are added at checkout

-Pamela Singh studied at the Parson School of Design and the International Center for Photography in New York City.
-The artist first came into the field of photography as a technician, working in a darkroom from the age of thirteen.
+Singh studied at the Parson School of Design and the International Center for Photography in New York City.
+She first came into the field of photography as a technician, working in a darkroom from the age of thirteen.
 Only in her twenties did she actually begin using the camera professionally, as a photojournalist.
-She worked in India, Southeast Asia, Latin America, and East and Central Africa reporting on civil wars and social issues.
-Her early work was included in India: A Celebration of Independence 1947-1997, organized with an essay by Victor Anant and published by Aperture.
+She worked in India, Southeast Asia, Latin America, and East and Central Africa reporting on civil wars and on social issues which were published in newspapers and magazines such as The Independent of London, The Sunday Times, Marie Claire, The Washington Post, Newsweek, Paris Match, and Photo to name a few.
+Her early work was also included in India: A Celebration of Independence 1947-1997, organized with an essay by Victor Anant and published by Aperture.
 The exhibit was shown at the Philadelphia Museum of Art and travelled worldwide.
-Her work also appeared in a group show titled Black and White: What has Independence Meant for Women? sponsored by the Ford Foundation which travelled throughout India.
+Singh’s work also appeared in a group show titled Black and White: What has Independence Meant for Women? sponsored by the Ford Foundation which travelled throughout India.